YottaDB/YDBDoc/ProgGuide/triggers.rst

 Other key aspects of error handling during trigger execution are as follows:

 * Any attempt to use the $ZTRAP error handling mechanism for triggers results in a NOZTRAPINTRIGR error.
-* If the trigger initiating update occurs outside any transaction ($TLEVEL=0), YottaDB/GT.M implicitly starts a transaction to wrap the initiating update and the triggered updates.
-Consequently if a TROLLBACK or TCOMMIT within the trigger context causes the code to come back to complete the initiating update with a different $TLEVEL than when the trigger started (including any implicit TSTART), YottaDB/GT.M issues a TRIGTCOMMIT error and does not commit the original update.
+* If the trigger initiating update occurs outside any transaction ($TLEVEL=0), YottaDB implicitly starts a transaction to wrap the initiating update and the triggered updates.
+Consequently if a TROLLBACK or TCOMMIT within the trigger context causes the code to come back to complete the initiating update with a different $TLEVEL than when the trigger started (including any implicit TSTART), YottaDB issues a TRIGTCOMMIT error and does not commit the original update.
 * Any TCOMMIT that takes $TLEVEL below what it was when at trigger initiation, causes a TRIGTLVLCHNG error.
 This behavior applies to any trigger, whether chained, nested or singular.
-* It may appear that YottaDB/GT.M executes trigger code as an argument for an XECUTE.
-However, for performance reasons, YottaDB/GT.M internally converts trigger code into a pseudo routine and executes it as if it is a routine.
-Although this invisible for the most part, the trigger name can appear in places like error messages and $STACK() return values.
+* It may appear that YottaDB executes trigger code as an argument for an XECUTE.
+However, for performance reasons, YottaDB internally converts trigger code into a pseudo routine and executes it as if it is a routine.
+Although this is invisible for the most part, the trigger name can appear in places like error messages and $STACK() return values.
 * Triggers are associated with a region and a process can use one or more global directories to access multiple regions, therefore, there is a possibility for triggers to have name conflicts.
-To avoid a potential name conflict with other resources, YottaDB/GT.M attempts to add a two character suffix, delimited by a "#" character to the user-supplied or automatically generated trigger name.
-If this attempt to make the name unique fails, YottaDB/GT.M issues a TRIGNAMEUNIQ error.
+To avoid a potential name conflict with other resources, YottaDB attempts to add a two character suffix, delimited by a "#" character to the user-supplied or automatically generated trigger name.
+If this attempt to make the name unique fails, YottaDB issues a TRIGNAMEUNIQ error.
 * Defining gtm_trigger_etrap to hold M code of any complexity exposes mismatches between the quoting conventions for M code and shell scripts.
-YottaDB/FIS suggests an approach of enclosing the entire value in single-quotes and only escaping the single-quote ('), exclamation-point (!) and back-slash (\) characters.
+YottaDB suggests an approach of enclosing the entire value in single-quotes and only escaping the single-quote ('), exclamation-point (!) and back-slash (\) characters.
 For a comprehensive (but hopefully not very realistic) example:

    .. parsed-literal::
       $ export gtm_trigger_etrap='write:1\'=2 $zstatus,\!,"5\\2=",5\\2,\! halt'
       $ echo $gtm_trigger_etrap
       write:1'=2 $zstatus,!,"5\2=",5\2,! halt
-      GTM>set $etrap=$ztrnlnm("gtm_trigger_etrap")
+      YDB>set $etrap=$ztrnlnm("gtm_trigger_etrap")
-      GTM>xecute "write 1/0"
+      YDB>xecute "write 1/0"
       150373210,+1^GTM$DMOD,%GTM-E-DIVZERO, Attempt to divide by zero
       5\2=2
       $